jaeseungyum/bem-sass/README.md

 ```

 ## Custom Configurations
 You can configure bem-sass options by `configure-BEM` mixin.
 Using this mixin is optional.
-If there have been no custom configurations, the default options are the same as below:
+If there have been no custom configurations, the default options are exactly the same as below:
 ```scss
 @include configure-BEM ((
   default-prefix: "",